|What are these codes?

 alternating in dark and light colors above a sequence of 12 (UPC)

 What information is in the code?

-The codes are typically divided into two parts.
+The codes are typically visually divided into three parts.
+The left-most

 indicates the country in which the owner of the trade item is

-located and the next six digits identify who the owner of the
+The next six digits identify who the "owner: of the

 right-most digit is a check digit used in the scanning process